alardo/PCQuest/README.md

 - A game.
 Hopefully fun one...
-- A kind of a misery it's locked inside a old machine.
-- All you need to do is to find it, if you really want to.
+- A kind of a misery it's locked inside a old computer machine.
+All you need to do is to find it, if you really want to.
 - by Alardo96